Mitigating Cross-Image Information Leakage in Multi-Image Understanding with Large Vision-Language Models: Method

-\paragraph{Image-wise Focused Inference (Figure~\ref{fig:2_method}b).} We run $N$ inference passes, each using a partially masked image input $\mathcal{I}_k$, where only the $k$-th image remains unmasked.
+\textbf{Image-wise Focused Inference (Figure~\ref{fig:2_method}b).} For each partially masked image input $I_i$, only the $i$-th image remains unmasked.
 The original image order is preserved to retain positional semantics.
-For each $i$, we compute the logit distribution:
+We compute the logit distribution $\ell_i$ for each $i$, where $f$ denotes the model, $\mathbf{X}$ denotes the text input:

-Figure~\ref{fig:2_method} (b) depicts the different logit distributions $f_i$ for $i = 1, \dots, N$ obtained via focused inference.
+Figure~\ref{fig:2_method}(b) depicts the different logit distributions $\ell_i$ for $i = 1, \dots, N$ obtained via focused inference.
 For example, blue distribution (left) corresponds to the model focusing on the first image, while the yellow one (middle) represents focus on the second image (i.e., the clean image in $\mathcal{I}_2$).
 We also compute a noise reference logit distribution using the fully noise-masked input:

-The gray logit distribution (right), containing no information from either the first or the second image, serves as a reference for isolating irrelevant visual content during contrastive aggregation.
-As a result, FOCUS performs $N+1$ forward passes in total.
+The gray logit distribution (right), which contains no information from either the first or the second image, serves as a reference for isolating irrelevant visual content during contrastive aggregation.

-\paragraph{Contrastive Aggregation (Figure~\ref{fig:2_method}c).} Each $f_k$ contains useful signals from the clean image $I_k$, but also includes residual side-effects—e.g., nonzero values for irrelevant tokens like \textit{orange} in Figure~\ref{fig:2_method}(b)—induced by the noise masks.
-To suppress these residuals, we subtract the noise reference logit $f_{\text{noise}}$ from $f_i$ and aggregate the results:
+\textbf{Contrastive Aggregation (Figure~\ref{fig:2_method}c).} Each $\ell_i$ contains useful signals from the clean image $I_i$, but also includes residual side-effects.
+For instance, in Figure~\ref{fig:2_method}(b), irrelevant token like \textit{orange} has nonzero probability by the noise masks.
+To suppress these residuals, we subtract the noise reference logit $\ell_{\text{noise}}$ from $\ell_i$ and aggregate the results:

-where the hyperparameter $\alpha$ is a scaling hyperparameter tuned via validation to appropriately weight the subtraction.
-The final output token is then sampled from the aggregated logits $f_{\text{final}}$.
+where $\alpha$ is a hyperparameter tuned via validation to appropriately weight the subtraction.
+The final output token is then sampled from the aggregated logits $\ell_{\text{final}}$.
 Figure~\ref{fig:2_method}(c) illustrates this step: the final green logit distribution, computed using Equation~\eqref{eq:f_final}, correctly identifies \textit{beer} as the answer.

-This method effectively suppresses cross-image information leakage while preserving positional structure, without requiring any model training or architecture modification.
-It enables LVLMs to better perform multi-image reasoning tasks in a training-free, generalizable manner.
+The proposed method effectively suppresses cross-image information leakage while preserving positional structure, without requiring any model training or architecture modification.
+It enables LVLMs to perform multi-image reasoning tasks better in a training-free, generalizable manner.